sreegithub19/nestjs_app/README.md

 - npm run build && now
 - vercel --prod ( to override later)

-  (Everytime there is a git push, steps to be followed to include even deployment into Vercel):
+  (Everytime there is a git push, the steps to be followed to include even deployment into Vercel):

   - git add .
   - git commit -m "Changes"